BayAreaMetro/transit-passenger-surveys/SOP.md

 # Standard Operating Procedures for Conducting Surveys

 This page provides information about MTC's Standard Operating Procedures (SOP) for conducting transit passenger surveys.
-Please use the Contents links below to find appropriate guidance.
+Please use the Contents links below to find appropriate guidance by section.

 CONTENTS